 We sat down with Rikki to learn about his Native American roots and how he became the co-head of our Jewelry Department after living in Oklahoma, working as a chef, and studying cartography.

-Our studios are still buzzing from Saturday’s Spring Open House!
-We had record attendance for a Spring Open House, with over 1,100 attendees, and our expert faculty gave demonstrations all day.
-From fresh waffles to steam bent wood, this was an Open House for the books!
+Our studios are still buzzing from Saturday’s Fire and Water Open House!
+We had over 1,000 attendees, and our expert faculty gave demonstrations all day.
+From molten bronze poured into ice in our Foundry to fresh raku firings, this was an Open House for the books!

-Crucible blacksmith Celeste Flores and welder Don Plumb will be working with Scientific Art Studio to fabricate the trophy for the Bay Series between the Oakland A's and SF Giants out of steel from the eastern span of the Bay Bridge.
+Crucible blacksmiths Celeste Flores, Chris Niemer, and welder Don Plumb will be worked with Scientific Art Studio to fabricate the trophy for the Bay Series between the Oakland A's and SF Giants out of steel from the eastern span of the Bay Bridge.